dkvz/electron-preact-scratch/README.md

 # Electron - Using preact - No Webpack

-To make Electron work with preact I pretty much only have to make sure Babel transforms the JSX before calling in Electron.
+To make Electron work with preact from sratch and with the least extraneous overhead possible I pretty much only have to make sure Babel transforms the JSX before calling in Electron.

 On their Getting Started page they have info for that: https://preactjs.com/guide/getting-started